tbluher14/authme/README.md

-# First Solo Full Stack Project - bestBnbB
+# First Solo Full Stack Project - bestBnB

 This is our clone of AirBnB, created for our App Academy's 24 week immersive bootcamp.